- Tour the famous pyramids and the Sphinx in Giza

 Welcome to Egypt!
 After arriving in Cairo — one of the largest cities in Africa and in the Middle East — you'll head to your hotel.
 You'll be free to relax and rest in time before the tour begins.
 You could also start exploring the city, venturing out to try some local cuisine in one of many excellent restaurants.

-Day 2: Day-trip to the Pyramids & Sphinx
+Day 2: Day Trip to the Pyramids of Giza

 Day 3: Fly to Luxor & Sightsee